biomarkersParkinson/paradigma/README.md

 * Inertial Measurement Units (accelerometer, gyroscope)
 * Photoplethysmogram (PPG)

-And analyses of the following signs:
+And analyses of the following motor and non-motor domains:
 * Gait
 * Tremor
-* Pulse rate
+* Heart Rate

 ## More about ParaDigMa
 The components of ParaDigMa are visually shown in the diagram below.

 ![Pipeline Architecture](https://raw.githubusercontent.com/biomarkersParkinson/paradigma/update-readme/docs/source/_static/img/pipeline-architecture.png)

+#### Processes
 ParaDigMa can best be understood by categorizing the sequential processes:

 | Process | Description |